HomeBlogMobile Backend as a Service: Key Insights for Developers

 Real-time features (chat, collaborative editing, live dashboards) introduce different scaling concerns than simple REST APIs:

-A Parse-based MBaaS with built-in LiveQueries or equivalent real-time subscriptions can manage this pattern efficiently, but you should still:
+A Parse-based MBaaS like SashiDo has built-in LiveQueries or equivalent real-time subscriptions that can manage this pattern efficiently, but you should still:

 Regional deployment and latency